CBD To Relieve Pain And Anxiety, Does It Help?

 However, when it comes to richness and potency, CBD from hemp usually have lower cannabidiol concentrations than extracts derived from the marijuana plants.

 Although THC and CBD can virtually come from the same plants, these compounds have different effects on the body.
-Cannabidiol is the yang to the tetrahydrocannabinol yin.
+Endocannabinoid system is the yang to the tetrahydrocannabinol yin.
 While THC produces mind-altering or psychoactive effects to the system, CBD is not addictive and it does not cause any unfavorable changes when a person ingests the right therapeutic dosage.

 THC interacting with the various receptors of the human body produces intoxication and euphoria.
 Cannabidiol interacts with the same receptors as THC but it produces very weak effects.
 Moreover, CBD interacting with the various receptors does not cause the same mind-altering effects as THC.
 As a matter of fact, the World Health Organization has recently concluded that cannabidiol is not addictive, not intoxicating, and not toxic.